| |

-I only use a handful of ingredients for this recipe — another reason I love it so much.
+You only need a handful of ingredients for this recipe — another reason I love it so much.
 I recently updated the recipe to scale back the amount it makes.
 I also reduced the sugar a bit.

 It doubles or triples easily, so make a little for yourself or a lot if you’re serving guests.
 It keeps for a good 2 weeks in the refrigerator.

-Cauliflower: I usually buy regular, white cauliflower, but sometimes I’ll find yellow or purple cauliflower at Sprouts.
-The yellow cauliflower is fun to add because it turns a slightly more orangy color from the turmeric.
+Cauliflower: I usually buy regular, white cauliflower, but sometimes I’ll find yellow cauliflower at the store.
+It’s fun to add because it turns a slightly more orangy color from the turmeric.
 I haven’t tried purple cauliflower because I worry it would turn greenish.
 If you try it, let me know!

 Other vegetables: Feel free to add other firm vegetables like carrot sticks, parsnips, green beans, or jicama to your brine, along with the cauliflower.

-My biggest tip for this recipe is to be careful when peeling and cutting whole turmeric because it stains!
-It looks quite innocent, but trust me.
-It can stain your sink, counters, knife, and cutting board.
-Fortunately (except for your cutting board), the yellow stains will come off with some Comet and a little scrubbing.
-Just don’t let it sit too long.
+Be careful when peeling and cutting the whole turmeric because it stains!
+It looks quite innocent, but it can stain your sink, counters, and cutting board.
+To minimize staining, use a sheet of parchment paper on your cutting board, and if you don’t want to scrub your hands, use gloves.
+The yellow stains will come off with a little scrubbing.

 I like to cut my turmeric and ginger into thin, matchstick pieces, making them easier to serve and eat.
 But you can also mince them if you prefer.
 The Thai chiles are a bit spicy, so I keep them whole (just cut the stems off).
 You can easily identify and avoid them if you don’t want to bite into one.
 If you like the heat, though, mince them up.